 the law,” the statement continued.

 Around 9 p.m., a group of 100 or so people

 marched about two miles from West Florissant Avenue to

 the police department.
 Some carried candles and others a

 mirrored casket.
 Organizers said the “Day of the Dead”

 march was meant to honor victims of police violence.

-drums to chant before a line of St. Louis
+bullhorns and drums to chant before a line of St. Louis

-“step back,” as they echoed across a loudspeaker so they
+police commands to “step back,” as they echoed across a

 Christine Byers, Leah Thorsen and Lisa Brown of the Post-Dispatch contributed to this report.Christine Byers is a crime reporter for the St. Louis Post-Dispatch.
 Follow her on Twitter.